Arsenal transfer news: Everton make £30m Alex Iwobi bid as Gunners continue defender chase | Goal.com

-Everton have launched a bid to sign Alex Iwobi before Thursday’s transfer deadline.
+Everton have launched a bid to sign Arsenal winger Alex Iwobi before Thursday’s transfer deadline.

 The Toffees have been chasing Wilfried Zaha in recent weeks but have seen at least two bids knocked back by Crystal Palace for the Ivory Coast international.